yamt/midonet-kubernetes/README.md

    * Use Mock auth for now.
 See the "Limitations" section.
    * Every Kubernetes nodes including the master node should run MidoNet agent.
+   * The following instruction assumes that MidoNet Host names and Kubernetes Node names are same for each nodes.
+It's usually the case because both of them are inferred from the hostname.

 1. Create a MidoNet logical router.
    See the "Cluster router" section below.